junsu-ku/junsu-ku.github.io/_pages/about.md

-My name is Jordan JunSu Ku and I am a recent graduate at University of Waterloo, Bachelor of Mathematics with major in Statistics.
+My name is Jordan __JunSu Ku__ and I am a recent graduate at __University of Waterloo, Bachelor of Mathematics with major in Statistics__.

 My data analysis experience began with statistical computing in __*R*__.
 I am very familiar with R Studio and data handling packages such as __*dplyr, ggplot2, plotly*__ and __*car*__.
 I am also experienced with building interactive applications with __*R Shiny*__ to visualize and communicate data.